UWOrbital/sw-onboarding/README.md

 This challenge will teach you the skills needed for full-stack development on our design team.
 It's designed to be similar to the type of work you'd do on the team (and co-op) and will give you a deeper understanding of web development.

-This onboarding challenge may be harder than that of other design teams.
+**This onboarding challenge is difficult!** It may be much harder than that of other design teams.
 We expect members to struggle at various points of this challenge.
 Don't be afraid to ask questions about the onboarding process in the #sw-onboarding channel on Discord.
 It's very important to us that you're able to ask questions when you don't understand something.

 Once you complete this challenge, you'll be ready to join the Software team.